ArfatulAsif/CourseCraftOnline-JavaServlet-Project/README.md

 ## Conclusion

 In conclusion, CourseCraftOnline emerges as a comprehensive solution for online course management, offering a seamless experience for students, teachers, and administrators.
-With its user-friendly interface and robust functionalities, CCO streamlines course management processes, contributing to enhanced efficiency within educational institutions.
+With its user-friendly interface and robust functionalities, CourseCraftOnline streamlines course management processes, contributing to enhanced efficiency within educational institutions.